AlexJReid/blog/content/posts/druid-cdc/index.md

 (reduce + [292 1 1 1 1 -1]) => 295
 ```

-### Rollup
-Storage and query time can be reduced by _rolling up_ when the events are ingested.
+Storage and compute time can be reduced by _rolling up_ when the events are ingested.
 If the use case can tolerate granularity of a day, Druid can be told simply store the reduced value for a given set of dimension values for a particular day.

 Assuming the six events from the previous section `[1 1 1 1 1 -1]` were the only events for that day, Druid would store a count of `4` in a single pre-aggregated event.
 It now has less work to do at query time.
 For rollup to work, all dimensions should be low cardinality.